-Damien Browne is a former professional rugby player from Galway.
+Damian Browne is a former professional rugby player from Galway.
 After a sixteen year career on the rugby pitches of The Celtic league, English Premiership and French Top 14 Championship, injury forced him out of the game and into adventure, initially via expedition into the high altitude Pamir mountains in Afghanistan and then to Kilimanjaro, Mont Blanc and Gran Paradiso.
 In 2016 he completed the Marathon des Sables, also known as ‘The Toughest Footrace on Earth’ and followed that up with an incredible challenge to row solo across the Atlantic Ocean which he achieved after a grueling 63 days, 6 hours and 25 minute crossing.
-Damien is attempting to complete the 7 Summits challenge, and has completed 5 of the 7 peaks, with Vinson and Everest remaining.
-He is climbing on Everest with Mike Hamills ‘Climbing The Seven Summits’ expedition team, and has recently arrived in Nepal from Brisbane Australia where his daughter Elodie was born 12 days ago on April 4th.
+Damian is attempting to complete the 7 Summits challenge, and has completed 5 of the 7 peaks, with Vinson and Everest remaining.
+He is climbing on Everest with Mike Hamills ‘Climbing The Seven Summits’ expedition team, and has recently arrived in Nepal (9th April) from Brisbane Australia where his daughter Elodie was born on April 4th.

 Diarmuid Morrissey is a Dublin-born Athlone man.
 The father of four boys currently lives in Portugal.
 Diarmuid has climbed Kilimanjaro, Elbrus, Aconcagua, Kosciuszko, Vinson Massif, Island Peak and Mera Peak and is attempting to complete the 7 Summits with Everest hopefully his 6th peak in that adventure.
 Diarmuid is climbing with the American company ‘Mountain Trip’, who I myself climbed with during my Denali climb in 2010, and who are an excellent outfit.
 Diarmuid and the Mountain Trip team took a chopper from Kathmandu to Namche and started their journey from there.
 I will post an interview with Diarmuid shortly to provide more insights into the man behind the mission.